agentevolution/wp-listings/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added ability to select an image size in the Featured Listing widget.
+This allows you to set a custom image size in your theme.

 = 1.0 =
 * Initial public release

 == Credits ==

 Uses code from the following plugins:

-[Single Post Template](http://wordpress.org/plugins/single-post-template/) by Nathan Rice [AgentPress Listings](http://wordpress.org/plugins/agentpress-listings/) by StudioPress [AgentPress Listings Taxonomy Reorder](http://wordpress.org/plugins/agentpress-listings-taxonomy-reorder/) by Robert Iseley
+[Single Post Template](http://wordpress.org/plugins/single-post-template/) by Nathan Rice

+[AgentPress Listings](http://wordpress.org/plugins/agentpress-listings/) by StudioPress

+[AgentPress Listings Taxonomy Reorder](http://wordpress.org/plugins/agentpress-listings-taxonomy-reorder/) by Robert Iseley